-- The housing will be used by an individual disabled under the Federal Fair Housing Act and the California Fair Employment and Housing Act. - The request is necessary to make specific housing available to an individual with a disability.

-- The request would not impose an undue financial or administrative burden on the Town. - The request would not require a fundamental alteration in the nature of a Town program or law, including but not limited to land use and zoning. - There would be no impact on surrounding uses. - Due to physical attributes of the property or structures the request is necessary. - There is no alternative reasonable accommodation which may provide an equivalent level of benefit.
+- The housing will be used by an individual disabled under the Federal Fair Housing Act and the California Fair Employment and Housing Act. - The request is necessary to make specific housing available to an individual with a disability. - The request would not impose an undue financial or administrative burden on the Town. - The request would not require a fundamental alteration in the nature of a Town program or law, including but not limited to land use and zoning. - There would be no impact on surrounding uses. - Due to physical attributes of the property or structures the request is necessary. - There is no alternative reasonable accommodation which may provide an equivalent level of benefit.

 By adopting a formal procedure, the Town has provided an objective process with clear directions for both the applicant and the decision makers.
-This is a benefit to persons with disabilities and is not a constraint on housing.
+This is a benefit to persons with disabilities however, one of the mandatory criteria could be considered a constraint for granting a reasonable accommodation request, Implementation Program BC, Zoning Text Amendments for Special Needs Housing, has been added modifying Municipal Town Code Section 29.10.530(a) to remove criteria number five regarding impact on surrounding uses.
+By removing the criteria of no impact on surrounding uses it will reduce the constraint.